watermint/toolbox/docs/commands/dropbox-file-sharedfolder-mount-list.md

 List all shared folders the current user has mounted

+Lists all shared folders currently mounted in your Dropbox.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: